Join as a special member! 🛒 Visit Shop Gotta-havs

 Music clipart on Royal Icing Flooding page at WeCookiers.com

 Detail.
 Detail.
 Detail.
+That's how to make professional cookies!

-Royal Icing Flooding with video tutorials and tips
+Royal Icing Flooding with tips/hacks

-With a piping bag in hand, take the thicker (outline) icing and draw a line around the shape of the cookie.
+With a piping bag in hand, take the thicker outline icing and draw a line around the shape of the cookie.
 This is called the dam or border.

-Do not pull the icing, just let it fall in a straight line, letting gravity have its way.
+Do not pull the icing; just let it fall in a straight line, letting gravity have its way.

 You need to be aware of the steady squeeze of the bag as you move it along.
 Nice steady pressure.